Open Poker Rooms in Deadwood, South Dakota

-In South Dakota, there are currently three open poker rooms.
+In South Dakota, there are currently three open poker rooms that operate full-time.
 These are all located inside Deadwood casinos: Cadillac Jack’s, Saloon No. 10, and Silverado.

 Tournament rake is capped at 10 percent per South Dakota gaming law.
-The bet limit is $1,000 in Deadwood, though most games are much smaller.
+The bet limit is $1,000 in Deadwood poker rooms, though most games are much smaller.
 This is why all poker games are either spread or fixed limit.
-Poker tournament buy-ins may exceed the $1,000 cap.
+Deadwood poker tournament buy-ins may exceed the $1,000 cap.

 Silverado poker room

-Silverado poker room mostly deals 2-10 spread limit Texas Hold’em on its five tables.
+The Silverado poker room mostly deals 2-10 spread limit Texas Hold’em on its five tables.
 A 3-100 game is offered on weekends.
-Higher-limit games are spread on busy nights.
+Higher-limit games are spread on busy nights, including a 1/2 game with bet limits of $2 to $1000.
 A mixed game of Texas Hold’em and Omaha may be dealt on occasion.

 Cadillac Jack’s poker room

-There is a $60 no limit hold’em tournament on Tuesdays at noon and a $140 one at 6:30pm.
-The $60 tournament is also dealt at noon on Mondays and Fridays.
-There is a $90 tournament at noon on Saturdays.
+There is a $60 no-limit hold’em tournament on Mondays, Tuesdays, Wednesdays, and Fridays at noon.
+There is a $100 tournament with deep stacks at noon on Saturdays.
 Re-entry and late entry are allowed through the first six levels.

 There are six poker tables at Cadillac Jack’s.
 It opens daily at 11am.